sddevelopment-be/penguin-pragmatic-patterns/content/practices/convient_conventions.md

 * We have a need for expressing our individuality.
 * You work with many distinct codebases or programming languages.
 * Manually reviewing code for consistency is a tedious task, that most prefer to avoid.
+* Normalization of deviance: if most of your operating process is "exceptional", the "exception" becomes the norm.

 ## Solution